 The 3GPP management system should support capabilities enabling consumers to define the network scenario, to control (start, suspend, resume or stop) the simulation/emulation of that network scenario and to provide outcomes representing measurements and counters from metrics in the simulated/emulated network scenario.

-An NDT may have dependencies on other NDTs or DTs, each of which implements a specific network scope.
-The MnS consumer should also be enabled to provide input to NDT MnS Producer to create relationship among NDT instances, i.e., configure or modify the dependencies (e.g., to select which environment or radio propagation DT to be applied).
+An NDT instance may have dependencies on other NDT or DT instances, each of which implements a specific network scope.
+The MnS consumer should be enabled to provide input to the NDT MnS Producer to create or update relationships among NDT instances, i.e., to configure or modify the dependencies (e.g., to select which environment or radio propagation DT to be applied).

 5.1.2.3 Synchronization with network - DTSYNC